Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 It's more important to her what people think of her and her work than who she really is and what she really does.

-And they she knows that that race is something that people have been ruined and destroyed over.
+And she knows that race is something that people have been ruined and destroyed over.

 That's why they're in panic over these emails being released.